rupeshsah2038/Multi-Modal/README.md

 - `config/default.yaml` contains dataset location, batch size, model choices and training hyperparameters.
 - New: `config['loss']['type']` lets you select which loss implementation to use at runtime.
 Supported keys: `vanilla`, `combined`, `crd`, `rkd`, `mmd`.
 - `trainer/engine` will introspect the selected loss class and forward supported keys from `cfg['training']` (e.g., alpha, beta, gamma, T) to the loss constructor.

+Note: `trainer/engine` now performs defensive parsing on numeric config fields it uses (for example, `data.batch_size`, `data.num_workers`, `training.teacher_epochs`, `training.student_epochs`, `training.teacher_lr`, `training.student_lr`).
+If these fields are provided as strings the engine will attempt to coerce them to ints/floats.
+A helpful TypeError will be raised if coercion fails.

 ## Data layout (expected)